 Please do not treat the laboratories as cookbook exercises.
 Permit yourself to think!
 Thoughtful answers to the questions in blue will give you most of the laboratory credit.

-In this you will determine the density of a metal block by applying Archimedes' principle.
+In this laboratory you will first investigate properties of fluid pressure.
+You will then determine the density of a metal block by applying Archimedes' principle.
 You will also explore some of the consequences of the equation of continuity and Bernoulli's equation.

 Open a Microsoft Word document to keep a log of your experimental procedures and your results.
 This log will form the basis of your lab report.
 Address the points highlighted in blue.
 Answer all questions.